bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * signmessage  -  (bitcoinaddress) (message)  -  Sign a message with the private key of an address.
 * verifymessage  -  (bitcoinaddress) (signature) (message)  -  Verify a signed message.

-* getbestblockhash  -   * version 0.9 Returns the hash of the best (tip) block in the longest block chain.
-* getblock  -  (hash)  -  Returns information about the block with the given hash.
-* getblocknumber  -   * Deprecated.
-Removed in version 0.7.
-Use getblockcount.
-* getblockcount  -   * Returns the number of blocks in the longest block chain.
-* getblockhash  -  (index)  -  Returns hash of block in best-block-chain at (index); index 0 is the genesis block
-* getconnectioncount  -   * Returns the number of connections to other nodes.
-* getpeerinfo  -   * version 0.7 Returns data about each connected node.
-* getdifficulty  -   * Returns the proof-of-work difficulty as a multiple of the minimum difficulty.
-* getrawmempool  -   * version 0.7 Returns all transaction ids in memory pool

 ## Undecided